 If you work for yourself, and by yourself, in a small business, you must file a business tax return, usually on Schedule C. The net income you report from this business (gross income minus deductible business expenses) is considered your earned income from the business that year.

-The net income you take in as net income is considered to be earned income, for two purposes:
+The income you take in as net income is considered to be earned income:

-- Self-employment Taxes.
-If your business has a positive net income for a year (that is, it's profitable), that net income is used to calculate self-employment taxes (Social Security and Medicare taxes).
+- Self-Employment Taxes: If your business has a positive net income, or profit, for the year, that net income is used to calculate self-employment taxes (Social Security and Medicare taxes).
 This tax is added to your income tax on your personal tax return.

 The Earned Income Tax Credit

 The earned income tax credit (EITC) is a refundable tax credit available to lower-income individuals and families.
 The credit is based on total earned income for a year, hence the name.